xanauin/xanauin/README.md

 Hello everyone!
 I'm glad to see you in my GitHub Profile :3
 ==========
 <h2>About Me👨‍🎓:</h2>
-<h4>My name is Vlad, 17 y.o. and I wanna be proffesional coder.</h4>
+<h4>My name is Vlad, 17 y.o. and I gonna be a proffesional coder.</h4>
 <br>

 ![](http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=xanauin&theme=nord_dark)